 The wide-angle camera boasts a 1/1.3-in CMOS sensor with 48MP effective pixels.
-With an aperture of f/1.7 and an equivalent focal length of 24 mm, the wide-angle camera can shoot from 1 m to infinity.
-It can take 4K 60fps videos and 48MP photos, and supports up to 3x zoom.
+With an aperture of f/1.7 and an equivalent focal length of 24 mm, the wide-angle camera can shoot from 1 m to infinity and can take 4K 60fps videos and 48MP photos.
+In addition, it supports up to 3x zoom.

 The medium tele camera boasts a 1/1.3-in CMOS sensor with 48MP effective pixels.
-With an aperture of f/2.8 and an equivalent focal length of 70 mm, the medium tele camera can shoot from 3 m to infinity.
-It can take 4K 60fps videos and 48MP photos, and supports up to 9x zoom.
+With an aperture of f/2.8 and an equivalent focal length of 70 mm, the medium tele camera can shoot from 3 m to infinity and can take 4K 60fps videos and 48MP photos.
+In addition, it supports up to 9x zoom.